 You can also use an all-purpose seasoning salt.
 I love the black stone brand, but any all-purpose seasoning salt works.

-TIP: Pour 2–3 cups of water in the bottom of the pan.
+TIP: Pour 2–3 cups of water onto the bottom of the pan.
 This will create steam, and make a tender and juicy rib meat.

-Cover pan tightly with foil.
+Cover the pan tightly with foil.
 Place covered ribs in a 225 °F degree oven for 3 hours.
-Remove from the oven and allow ribs to cool, covered, to room temp.
+Remove from the oven and allow the ribs to cool, covered, to room temp.

 “Why pre-cook the ribs before grilling?”.